Table of contents

 Ingredients - Nutritional values - Calories

 How many calories does a fresh coconut have?
 The flesh of a ripe coconut has about 354 kcal/100g.
-Ripe coconut flesh contains about 33% fat, of which 30% is saturated fatty acids.
-It also contains 15% carbohydrates, 3.3% protein and 9% fiber.
+Ripe coconut flesh has about 33% fat, of which 30% is saturated fatty acids.
+It also contains 15% carbohydrates, 3.3% protein and 9%fiber.
 The water content of coconut flesh is about 45-50%, depending on the degree of ripeness.
 2

 The high fat content makes coconuts so interesting for the oil industry.
 They are also used to make margarine, process everything into coconut milk, pastes, or make flakes or grated coconut from the dried copra.
 What remains after pressing is used as animal feed.

 In addition to the main nutrients, fresh coconut meat (in contrast to pure coconut fat) also contains valuable elements in significant quantities: the trace element manganese is still present in good quantities at 1.5 mg.
-Aronia berries contain 1.7 mg or garlic at 1.6 mg/100g, which are comparable.
+Aronia berries contain 1.7 mg or garlic at 1.7 mg/100g.
 It helps the body build connective and cartilage tissue and is significantly involved in carbohydrate metabolism.
 2

 Fresh coconut meat has almost the same amount of potassium as the banana recommended for athletes (358 mg/100g).
 Potassium is not only responsible for regulating water balance, the essential macronutrient is also responsible for maintaining the osmotic pressure of the cells and for normal blood pressure.
-White beans contain a particularly high amount of potassium, at 1795 mg/100g.
+Pistachios contain even more potassium at 1007 mg/100g.
 2

-The complete ingredients of coconut meat, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
+The complete ingredients of coconut meat (raw), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Effects on health

-The coconut boom is a big mistake, however, because the composition of the fatty acids in the oil is particularly unhealthy: Coconut oil consists of around 82% saturated fatty acids.
-At around 50%, even palm oil is healthier!
-The ratio of omega-6 to omega-3 fatty acids in the oil is 85:1, which is significantly higher than the recommended maximum of 5:1 ( linoleic acid, LA , to alpha-linolenic acid, ALA ).
+However, the coconut boom in the western world is a big mistake, because the composition of the fatty acids in the oil is particularly unhealthy: Coconut oil consists of around 82% saturated fatty acids.
+At around 50%, even palm oil is healthier in this respect!
+The ratio of omega-6 to omega-3 fatty acids in the oil is 85:1, which is significantly higher than the recommended maximum of 5:1 ( linoleic acid, LA, to alpha-linolenic acid, ALA).
 In addition, many coconut products are heavily processed and people usually consume far too much of it, sometimes hidden.
-The question: Is coconut healthy? can be answered with a clear no.
+The question: is coconut healthy? can be answered with a clear no.

 Dangers - Intolerances - Side effects

 When you consume coconut fat or coconut oil, the undesirable LDL cholesterol in your blood increases, which promotes cardiovascular disease.
 However, the healthy HDL increases slightly more, which then improves the total/HDL serum cholesterol ratio.
-Only measured by this ratio and when ignored, coconut fat appears to be healthier, which is a fallacy.
-A 2016 study analyzed 21 research papers, including 8 clinical studies and 13 observational studies, and concluded that replacing coconut oil with a healthier oil reduces the risk of cardiovascular disease.
+Measured only by this ratio, coconut fat appears to be healthy, which is a fallacy.
+A 2016 study analyzed 21 research papers, including 8 clinical studies and 13 observational studies, and concluded that replacing coconut oil with unsaturated fats reduces the risk of cardiovascular disease.
 10

 A traditional method of drying opened coconut shells is over an open fire, which leads to the development of PAHs (polycyclic aromatic hydrocarbons) and 3-MCPD fatty acid esters.
 These are suspected of being carcinogenic.
 4